 Global Health Delivery Partnership

 The Division works in close collaboration with Partners In Health, a non-profit organization, and the Harvard Medical School Department of Global Health and Social Medicine to create an integrated Global Health Delivery Partnership.

-The 2013 Annual Report details Division accomplishments in education, strengthening health systems through clinical care, and research.
+The Annual Reports details Division accomplishments in education, strengthening health systems through clinical care, and research.